 What Is An Air Fryer?

 The air fryer is a modern innovation that replaces deep frying.
 I have one at home that I use for making healthy french fries.
-It’s super-efficient, convenient, and saves money.
+Air fryers are available in different varieties, they’re super-efficient, convenient, and can save money.

 You don’t need to use a lot of oil.
 Only a few drops will get the job done.
 Air fryers use heat energy.
 The best part?
 There’s no mess and cleaning this kitchen appliance is a walk in the park.

 However, air fryers are a bit different compared to toaster ovens or other multi cookers as they can do only one thing.
 And that’s making foods crispy.

 There’s a basket to place the food in that goes under a fan and a heating element that makes sure the hot air goes all the way through the basket, thus cooking the food.
 You will get healthier results.
 Using the oven will provide dryer food.